 In November 2016, the Standing Committee of the National People's Congress promulgated the PRC Cybersecurity Law, which provides that network operators shall meet their cyber security obligations and shall take technical measures and other necessary measures to protect the safety and stability of their networks.
 The PRC Cyber Security Law is relatively new and subject to interpretation by the regulator.
 Although we only gain access to user information that is necessary for, and relevant to, the services provided, the data we obtain and use may include information that is deemed as "personal information" under the PRC Cybersecurity Law and related data privacy and protection laws and regulations.
 See "Item 4.B.
-Information on the Company-Business Overview-Regulation- Regulations on Information Security, Censorship and Privacy."
+Information on the Company-Business Overview-Regulation-Regulations on Information Security, Censorship and Privacy."

-While we take measures to comply with all applicable data privacy and protection laws and regulations, we cannot guarantee the effectiveness of the measures undertaken by us and business partners.
+While we take measures to comply with applicable data privacy and protection laws and regulations, we cannot guarantee the effectiveness of the measures undertaken by us and business partners.
 The activities of third parties such as our customers and business partners are beyond our control.
 If our business partners violate the PRC Cybersecurity Law and related laws and regulations, or fail to fully comply with the service agreements with us, or if any of our employees fails to comply with our internal control measures and misuses the information, we may be subject to penalties.
-Any failure or perceived failure to comply with all applicable data privacy and protection laws and regulations, or any failure or perceived failure of our business partners to do so, or any failure or perceived failure of our employees to comply with our internal control measures and legal proceedings or regulatory actions against us, and could damage our reputation, discourage current and potential users and customers from using our services and subject us to fines and damages, which could have a material adverse effect on our business and results of operations.
+Any failure or perceived failure to comply with all applicable data privacy and protection laws and regulations, or any failure or perceived failure of our business partners to do so, or any failure or perceived failure of our employees to comply with our internal control measures, may result in negative publicity and legal proceedings or regulatory actions against us, and could damage our reputation, discourage current and potential users and customers from using our services and subject us to claims, fines and damages, which could have a material adverse effect on our business and results of operations.

 There are a number of legislative proposals in the European Union and the United States, at both the federal and state level, as well as other jurisdictions that could impose new obligations in areas affecting our business.
 New laws or regulations concerning data protection, or the interpretation and application of existing consumer and data protection laws or regulations, which is often uncertain and in flux, may be inconsistent with our practices.
 The introduction of new products or other actions that we may take may subject us to additional laws, regulations, or other government scrutiny.
+For example, the European Union adopted the General Data Protection Regulation, or the GDPR, which became effective on May 25, 2018.
+The GDPR imposes additional obligations on companies regarding the handling of personal data and provides certain individual privacy rights to persons whose data is stored.
+The GDPR requires submission of personal data breach notifications to designated European privacy regulator in each country our business operate in, and includes significant penalties for non-compliance with the notification obligation as well as other requirements of the regulation.
 Complying with new laws and regulations could cause us to incur substantial costs or require us to change our business practices in a manner materially adverse to our business.
 In addition, some countries are considering or have passed legislation implementing data protection requirements or requiring local storage and processing of data or similar requirements that could increase the cost and complexity of delivering our services.